AlexandreSinger/SavableAudio/README.md

 setVolume(double newVolumePercentage)
 * Sets the volume of the audio track, in percentage, with 100% being the volume of the original audio sample and 0% being no sound.

+getBytes()
+* Returns the audio sample as a byte array.